scandale-project/scandale/README.md

 This platform is providing:

-- a documenteted HTTP API connected to an aggregation engine;
+- a documenteted HTTP API which is providing a PubSub mechansim and a;
-- connection with a database (PostgreSQL);
+  connection to a database (PostgreSQL);
-- the aggregation engine also provides a PubSub mechanism;
-- a backend to deploy and monitor a network of probes with the [Smart Python Agent Development Environment](https://github.com/javipalanca/spade);
+- a backend to deploy and monitor a network of probes.
+  This architecture is relying on the
+  [Smart Python Agent Development Environment](https://github.com/javipalanca/spade);
+- a service to timestamp the collected data with a third party (`RFC 3161 <https://www.ietf.org/rfc/rfc3161.txt>`_) for the proof of checks;
-- ``Ad hoc module``: a module in order to share data with external platforms, such as MISP or other database systems.
+- possibility to extend the platform in order to share data with external system, such as MISP.

 The API is based on the [FastAPI](https://fastapi.tiangolo.com) framework well known for its excellent performance.